Water set to start flowing in 2015

-NAPA — Construction on a long-anticipated five-mile pipeline designed to pump high-quality recycled irrigation water to the Milliken-Sarco-Tulocay, or MST, area east of Napa is scheduled to begin at the end of July.
+NAPA — Construction on a long-anticipated five-mile pipeline designed to pump high-quality recycled irrigation water to the Milliken-Sarco-Tulocay, or MST, area east of Napa is scheduled to begin in the coming weeks.

 The Napa Sanitation District Board awarded the $7.6 million pipeline construction contract to Sanco Pipelines of Campbell and a $2.4 million contract to build a booster pump station to GSE Construction of Livermore.